NISSAN CVT TRANSMISSION

 Lemon Law Help cannot take CVT transmission lemon cases for the vehicles listed above UNLESS you opted out before the opt-out deadline.
 However, if you have one of the vehicles above and are experiencing issues in a different vehicle component (i.e. engine, electrical system and more), contact us for a free consultation at 877-217-7676.

-If you have a 2019 or newer Nissan Altima, a 2020 or newer Nissan Sentra or Versa, or a 2019 or newer Nissan Rogue or Pathfinder, we may still take a lemon case involving Nissan CVT transmission problems.
+If you have a 2019 or newer Nissan Altima, a 2020 or newer Nissan Sentra or Versa, or a 2019 or newer Nissan Rogue or Pathfinder, we may still take a lemon case involving Nissan transmission problems.

 If you did not opt out of a Nissan CVT transmission lawsuit before the opt-out deadline, you remain automatically included.